LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/send_to_object_2.rst.txt

 within the context of the pseudo-object :ref:`user <objects_user>` and, if successful, the ``Proxy`` term is used as an object identifier.
 Exceptions thrown when proving ``Proxy`` are handled by the ``(::)/2`` control construct.
-This construct construct supports backtracking over the ``{Proxy}`` goal.
+This control construct supports backtracking over the ``{Proxy}`` goal.

 The lookups for the message declaration and the corresponding method are